RivasCVA/JumpyJoe/README.md

 # Download The Game
 Click [here](https://github.com/RivasCVA/JumpyJoe/blob/master/Platformer.jar) to navigate to the .jar file.
 Download it and run it on your local machine.

+# Credits
+Credits to my friend [Agasthya V](https://www.instagram.com/brown.soundd/).
+He was my project partner and assisted with all of the artistic aspects of the game.